torrid/pyku/README.md

 Usually one would use the "stress" cmdline tool for this kind of scenario, but I resorted to some simple Float arithmetics for now.

-I also had to considerably upgrade my "machine" on AWS:
+I also had to considerably upgrade my host on AWS:
-Kubernetes, even Minikube just doesn't want to run on 1 CPU core, with never-enough RAM.
-On the bright side, vertically scaling an EC2 instance is *really* easy.
+Kubernetes, even Minikube just doesn't run nicely on 1 vcore, with never-enough RAM, and it wouldn't provide useful data anyway.
+On the bright side, vertically scaling MyLittleEC2 instance was *really* easy.

+The stress method returns only after $STRESSTIME seconds, which is braindead.
+I'd solve that with fork/SIGALARM IPC, if I had the time.

 ### Install docker, dockerd, kubernetes, pip, the stress cmdline tool
 ```bash